Securing legal accountability for corporate wrong-doing

-- Campaign statement (2019) – 25 UK NGOs call for a law on human rights and environmental due diligence in the UK
+- Our campaign statement (2019) – 25 UK NGOs call for a law on human rights and environmental due diligence in the UK

-- ECCJ’s briefing (2019) on policy and legal developments in the field of mandatory HRDD and parent company liability, which shows the emergent trend towards legislation
+- ECCJ’s briefing (2019) on policy and legal developments in the field of mandatory HRDD and parent company liability, showing the emergent trend towards legislation

 - BHRinlaw, a website developed by CORE, ECCJ, Public Eye and ICAR to document legal and policy developments, with links to campaigns across Europe